Nisarg221B/FaceSwap/README.md

 ## Demo

-Original Image A and Image B
+* Original Image A and Image B

 <img src="https://github.com/Nisarg221B/FaceSwap/blob/654ade73c1f051066f5c4c1a533c07680c37b62d/All%20Final%20Images/image1.gif" width=300></img>

-Output Consisting of decoding of Image A to Image A  and Swapping of Image A to Image B
+* The below gifs comprises of the decoding of Image A to Image A and the swapping of Image A to Image B.

 <img src="https://github.com/Nisarg221B/FaceSwap/blob/master/All%20Final%20Images/image2.gif" width=300></img>